 Where do you live?: Slovenia

-Languages: Slovene (native), Russian, English, German, Spanish, Portuguese (fluent), Italian (basic)
+Languages: Slovene (native), Russian, English, German, Spanish, Portuguese (fluent), Italian and Chinese (basic)

 1. What’s your story?
 How did you get into all these languages?

 As a child I was very creative and very calm person.
 I loved nature, learning new things and specially creating new things that could have been used in daily life or just for esthetic purposes.
 I was always surrounded with papers of all kinds, scissors, tapes and pencils of different types.
 One day I heard a song from Aleksander Jež called Tuji jeziki.
 Still, until this day I remember those words: »/…/ lahko trdim, da se vam v svetu ne izgubim.
 Tuje jezike treba je znati, pa te nihče ne more prodati.« That was a day when I decided I will speak many languages when I grow up.

 Years have passed and I went to the primary school.
 I had learned English and German, but I hated it.
 In primary school I was learning German, because I choose that subject but latter on in high school it was as well as English an obligation.
 As a protest I spend as much time as I could, not knowing I am actually learning it, listening to Spanish.
 I listed to the music, I wrote lyrics, I watched soap operas and sang songs from them and soon my Spanish was better than both of the languages I had to study in school.
 Spanish was my secret language that nobody understood and I was able to write my most private things in it.
 I knew that, if I would write in German, Italian, English or even Serbo-Croatian, a Slovene might understand it - and it wouldn't be my secret language anymore.